Resistance and testimony

 If Resistance becomes visible, concrete, or happens through conducts that testify of its existence and the reality attached to it, then, testimony, in its multiple forms – scientific, literary, cinematic, biographical, legal, memorial … – and modalities – discursive, graphic, physical … – appears as a corollary of resistance: it constitutes the mediation without which Resistance could never become a force, a vector of action (grounded on ethics, moral beliefs or political affiliations), nor, of course, an object of study.
 The reference to testimony thus refers both to testimony as an act of resistance, to the testimony of Resistance, and even to resistance to testimony when everything is done to prevent testimony from occurring.

-The publication is scheduled for the autumn of 2018.
+The publication is scheduled for the spring of 2020.

 For more information on the submission process, we invite all authors to read the authors guidelines at: http://ojs.trentu.ca/ojs/index.php/genobs/index